Keyring Screen

 Cancel closes the dialog without creating a keyring.
 Returns to the Keyring screen with no changes.

-Ok creates the keyring with the specified name and passphrase.
-The button remains disabled until all required fields are completed and passphrases match.
+OK creates the keyring with the specified passphrase.
+The button remains disabled until both fields are completed and the passphrases match.

 Unlock Keyring Dialog